Wrath of the Titans: Cast

 Lily James appears as Korrina, a female warrior from Argos, while Matt Milne plays another Argive soldier.
 Alejandro Naranjo plays the Argive general Mantius.

 John Bell plays Helius, the young son of Perseus and Io.
 In classical Greek mythology, Helius was one of the sons of Perseus and Andromeda; not Io who lived hundreds of years before Perseus and was actually one of his ancestors.

 Sinead Cusack plays the local healer and teacher Clea.

-The Minotaur is performed by Spencer Wilding, with Martin Bayfield motion-captured the oldest of the three cyclopes, who are based on the mythological cyclopes Arges, Steropes, and Brontes, who assisted Hephaestes.
+The Minotaur is performed by Spencer Wilding.
+Martin Bayfield portrayed the oldest of the three cyclopes through motion capture.
+The cyclopes are based on the mythological cyclopes Arges, Steropes, and Brontes, who assisted Hephaestes.

 Production

 Talks of a sequel to Clash of the Titans began as early as March 2010.
 Tamer Hassan, who played Ares in the first film, stated at the film's world premiere that, "They want this one to do well so they can go ahead with the sequel, Return of the Gods".
 In April 2010 it was reported that director Louis Leterrier would not return to direct, but would be an executive producer on the second installment.
 The report also stated that Sam Worthington was on board and that Greg Berlanti would write the story.

 In June 2010, Warner Bros. hired David Leslie Johnson and Dan Mazeau to write the screenplay, with Basil Iwanyk returning as the producer.
 It was announced that the sequel would be filmed in 3D, rather than being converted to 3D as the first film was.
 In August 2010, it was reported that Jonathan Liebesman had signed on as director.

 In September 2010, Liebesman confirmed that Sam Worthington, Gemma Arterton, Ralph Fiennes, and Liam Neeson would be returning.
 However, Arterton did not reprise her role for unknown reasons, leaving her character, Io, dead in the film.
 In December 2010, Neeson revealed that the film would be titled Wrath of the Titans and that filming was expected to begin next March.